FreakC-Foundation/FreakC/TUTORIAL.md

 	[hcmt] comment

-# Functional programming
-Function in FreakC are labels, which is different from functions from C, C++, C#, Java, Pascal,...
+# Labels and Goto statement

-Functions helps you to jump to a state or working with parameters.
+Labels helps you to jump to a state or pass parameters to execute tasks (somewhat procedural programming).

-To create a function/label, you use:
+To create a label/procedure, you use:

-	PoopFnc[fnc] function_name
+	PoopFnc[fnc] label_name

-To jump to a function, you use:
+To jump to a label, you use:

-	EatFnc[fnc] function_name
+	EatFnc[fnc] label_name

-To call a function, you use:
+To call a label/procedure, you use:

-	GrabFnc[fnc] :function_name
+	GrabFnc[fnc] :label_name

 Or:

-	LickFnc[fnc] function_name
+	LickFnc[fnc] label_name

 GrabFnc[fnc] can also targets file, while LickFnc[fnc] can only targets label/function.
-For example, you can load files like this:
+For example, you can execute files like this:

 	GrabFnc[fnc] file_name